Steps

 In the Editor section, add your snippet content.
 You can use HTML, CSS, and Handlebars.
 For example, to render a button, you might use code similar to this:

-The If you give a snippet a variable, you should use it (somehow or other!) in the snippet's content.
-Otherwise, why have the variable at all?
+If you give a snippet a variable, make sure to reference it in the snippet's content.
+Otherwise, the variable has no effect.

-variable in the HTML output of the snippet (here, it's used to set a bgColor
+variable in the HTML output of the snippet (here, it's used to set the

 For example, here's how a template might use this snippet to display a green